dssg/match.edu/README.md

 ### Modeling

 We treat the problem of identifying high-risk students as a prediction problem.
 We build a response variable that represents a student's college outcome in historical data and then either classify or regress from the student's academic, socio-economic, and demographic information.
 We build a feature vector for each student and train a linear model with L1 regularization as well as Random Forest to output the prediction.
+We also tried custom modifications to out-of-the-box algorithms.

+We construct two response variables for each student.
+The first response is the quality of the college that a student attended, as measured by the average PSAT scores of the students of that college; this is a continuous response.
+The second response is whether the student attended a four year institution and whether the student had graduated or were on track for graduation; this is a discrete response.